petermacp/mlw.public.health.group/README.md

-prepared to the meeting: if you want to discuss some analysis, bring your code and a short summary of where you are struggling; if you want to discuss a new project, bring a Project Concept Note; if you want to discuss career direction, make some notes to disucss beforehand.
+prepared to the meeting: if you want to discuss some analysis, bring your code and a short summary of where you are struggling; if you want to discuss a new project, bring a Project Concept Note; if you want to discuss career direction, make some notes to discuss beforehand.
 Scientific Office Hours should not be used to resolve administrative issues.

-**Email and other communication etiquitte**
+**Email and other communication etiquette**

 We expect you to work hard and enjoy science whilst at work, but to be able to relax and enjoy your time away from work.
 Work communications